Business of Medicine

 Healthcare organizations — in every state — must follow federal laws that prohibit mandating COVID-19 vaccinations as a condition of employment for certain protected employees.
 In addition, various state laws may impose additional constraints on employer issued COVID-19 vaccine mandates.
 For example, Montana recently passed a law that prohibits private employers, including healthcare organizations, from issuing vaccine mandates.

 While several states have passed laws that prohibit COVID-19 vaccine mandates for some or all state employees, no other state has passed a law like Montana’s that would prohibit healthcare organizations from mandating COVID-19 vaccination for their employees.
 However, many other state legislatures are currently considering bills that may prohibit or limit a private healthcare organization’s ability to issue COVID-19 vaccine mandates for their employees if enacted into law.
-An interactive map showing which states have already enacted laws that affect employer vaccine mandates as well as which states that have similar legislation currently up for consideration can be found here.
+An interactive map shows which states have already enacted laws that affect employer vaccine mandates as well as which states that have similar legislation currently up for consideration.

 Which Employees Are Exempt?